ncaralicea/hub4apps/README.md

 hub4apps
 ========

-Hub4pps is a platform for applications.
+Hub4pps is a platform for applications and application based workflows.
 It is based on Scala and uses the Typesafe stack.